dustinpfister/blog_posts/_posts/nodejs-process.md

 ## 4 - [process.stdout](/2021/03/18/nodejs-process-stdout/)

 The process.stdout stream is a way to go about directly working with standard output.
+The write method of this stream can be used as a replacement for the console log method only it will not automatically append a line break after each call.
+So this allows one to have control over what kind of line break to append to the output, or to append no line break at all actually if that is what is called for.

 ## 5 - process.argv